How to Learn Ruby (or any programming language)

 At the age of 10, I remember staring at some of the cards with absolutely no idea where to begin.
 I didn’t have any of the thinking tools that I do now: breaking a problem into smaller parts, rephrasing a problem from the perspective of the user, building a list of expectations.

 On the other hand, the problems were small and most could be solved within a single technological epiphany.
 The best lesson I learned was one I still use everyday: most problems can’t be solved in a single 5-minute session of thinking (which happened to be the length of my attention span at that time).
 I’ve since learned new skills and thought of creative solutions to problems by noodling over them from many angles and sometimes over quite long periods of time.
-However, an online information systems degree is still your best option for learning.

 Learning Ruby is no different.
 Here are three angles from which to contemplate Ruby.